pulumi/examples/azure-py-virtual-data-center/README.md

     $ pulumi config set forced_tunnel               "true"
     ```

 1. Deploy the `dr` stack with the `pulumi up` command.
-Once again, this may take up to an hour to provision all the Azure resources specified, including gateways and firewall:
+Once again, this may take up to an hour to provision all the Azure resources specified, including gateways, firewall and bastion hosts:

     ```bash
     $ pulumi up